endail/hx711-pico-c/README.md

 ## How to Use

 See [here](https://learn.adafruit.com/assets/99339) for a pinout to choose two GPIO pins on the Pico (RP2040).
 One GPIO pin to connect to the HX711's clock pin and a second GPIO pin to connect to the HX711's data pin.
-You can choose any two pins clock and data pins, as long as they are capable of digital output and input respectively.
+You can choose any two pins as the clock and data pins, as long as they are capable of digital output and input respectively.

 ```c
 #include "include/hx711.h"